-To summarize, the inflation scenario driven by the SM Higgs boson with a strong non-minimal coupling to curvature looks very promising.
-This model supports the hypothesis that the appropriately extended Standard Model can be a consistent quantum field theory all the way up to quantum gravity and perhaps explain the fundamentals of all major phenomena in early and late cosmology \cite{nuMSM,dark}.
-Recently, an interesting question about the possibility of a supersymmetric generalizations of the model was considered \cite{supersym}.
-In principle, the study of this question can shed a new light on the problem of the range of the validity of the model.
-Ultimately, it will be the strongly anticipated discovery of the Higgs particle at LHC and the more precise determination of the primordial spectral index $n_s$ by the Planck satellite that might decide the fate of this model.
+To summarize, the inflationary scenario driven by the SM Higgs boson with a strong non-minimal coupling to curvature looks very promising.
+This model supports the hypothesis that an appropriately extended SM can be a consistent quantum field theory all the way up to the quantum-gravity regime and can in principle yield a fundamental explanation of all major phenomena in early and late cosmology \cite{nuMSM,dark}.
+Further study of these issues can shed new light on the problem of the range of validity of this model.
+Ultimately, it will be the strongly anticipated confirmation of the recently announced discovery of the Higgs particle at the LHC and the more precise determination of the primordial spectral index $n_s$ by the Planck satellite that might decide the fate of this model.